Istana Negara attempted shooting: Perpetrator

 Indonesian National Police launched a raid on her house in aftermath of the attempted attack.
-The Police secured and confiscated several items from the house and will be used for investigation.
+The Police secured and confiscated several items from the house for investigation.
 From her house, several Islamic radical books, 1 FN pistol, 2 air guns, and 1 bladed weapon were confiscated.
-The ammunitions, live bullets and iron pellets for each weapon was also confiscated.
-Her family were also relocated by the Police.
+The ammunitions, live bullets and iron pellets for each weapon were also confiscated.
+Her family was also relocated by the Police.

-Later, the National Counter Terrorism Agency announced that the assailant is a Hizb ut-Tahrir Indonesia member, which already dissolved by Indonesian government back in 2017.
+Later, the National Counter Terrorism Agency announced that the assailant is a Hizb ut-Tahrir Indonesia member, which was already dissolved by Indonesian government back in 2017.
 The National Counter Terrorism Agency revealed that the agency already monitored her social media account where she disseminated her views of caliphate, praising Islamic extremism, and caliphate propagandas.
 Further connection to another terror group is currently under investigation.

 Another 2 women were captured by the police in-relation to the attack.

 Her husband was arrested after he was found to be a Darul Islam affiliate.
 Her religious teacher, a Darul Islam member, was arrested for mentoring, indoctrinating, and brainwashing the assailant.
 Her husband was not involved in indoctrination or influencing the assailant, but he was arrested for being part of the Darul Islam and involved in financing Darul Islam.

 Psychological background of the assailant revealed by her family found that the assailant mental state was messed up due to her broken marriage which marked the beginning of her mental instability.
 Furthermore, she become increasingly religious due to her taking on many religious advice for praying and fasting.
 It was revealed that her family financial state was hit severely due to COVID-19 pandemic, and she relied to the government's assistance aid payment.
-Detachment 88 revealed that the assailant has tendency to commit self-harm acts and often in hysterical state when in custody.
+Detachment 88 revealed that the assailant had tendency to commit self-harm acts and often to enter a hysterical state when in custody.